 Pour ¼ cup of sumac syrup into the glass.

 Top with 1 tablespoon freshly squeezed lemon juice and top the glass with club soda or seltzer.

-Garnish with a slice of lime and a few mint leaves and serve immediately.
+Garnish with a slice of lemon and a few mint leaves and serve immediately.

 Frequently Asked Questions

-Clean the sumac clusters and remove any kind of extra sticks or leaves clinging to them.
+Clean a large sumac cluster and remove any kind of extra sticks or leaves clinging to them.
 Break the drupes and remove the sumac berries from the sticks.
-Place these berries in a bowl full of cool water and crush the berries using the back of the spoon or a potato masher.
+Place these berries in a bowl with 2 cups of cool water and crush the berries using the back of the spoon or a potato masher.
 Let them sit for 6 hours or overnight in water.
-Satin the water using a fine sieve and use it to make the lemonade.
+Strain the water using a fine mesh strainer and use it to make the lemonade.